bendms/litreview/README.md

 ## How to contribute

 This project is a MVP and specifications requests simple and minimal UI.
-Feel free to image a design and add style for it.
-It will be great to have some animation with JavaScript.
+Feel free to imagine a design and add CSS for it.
+It will be great to have some animations with JavaScript too.